Kaurin/kaurin.github.io/_posts/2015-12-28-cross-compile-and-setup-znc-ubuntu.markdown

 # Why are you writing this article?

-* I have a small VPS box that didn't have the memory to compile znc with python/perl/tcp support even withouth the '-pipe' CFLAG.
+* I have a small VPS box that didn't have the memory to compile ZNC with Python/Perl/TCL support even without the '-pipe' CFLAG.
 * As a reminder to myself on cross compiling

 # Overview